Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Offline Experiments

-For \textit{RQ1}, our focus lies in assessing the effectiveness of the retrieval process.
-As illustrated in Table~\ref{tab:overall_performance}, GPR4DUR consistently outperforms the baseline methods across all datasets in most cases on Interest Coverage (IC@$k$) and Interest Relevance (IR@$k$) across all values of $k$, denoting the strong coverage and relevance of the retrieval respectively.
-For instance, on the MovieLens 20M dataset, GPR4DUR achieves the best on 5 out of 6 interest metrics.
-This illustrates that GPR4DUR can not only cover a wide range of user interests but also maintain high relevance.
+\textit{\textbf{Performance on the retrieval task}}.
+To assess \textit{RQ1}, we evaluate the effectiveness of the retrieval phase.
+As shown in Table~\ref{tab:overall_performance}, GPR4DUR outperforms almost all baselines across datasets w.r.t.\ Interest Coverage (IC@$k$) and Interest Relevance (IR@$k$), demonstrating high degrees of retrieval coverage and relevance.
+Specifically, on the Amazon dataset, GPR4DUR achieves the highest performance in 4 out of 6 interest metrics, in MovieLens it leads in 5 out of 6 metrics, and in Taobao, it excels across all 6 interest metrics.
+This shows that GPR4DUR covers a wide range of user interests while simultaneously maintaining high relevance.
+To assess the statistical significance of our model's performance compared to the best baseline, we performed a paired t-test, which evaluates whether the means of two paired samples differ significantly, ensuring that the observed improvements are not due to random variation.

-For \textit{RQ2}, our objective is to ascertain that item exposure is appropriately balanced.
-We measure this through the Exposure Deviation (ED@$k$) and Tail Exposure Improvement (TEI@$k$) metrics.
-Lower values of ED@$k$ suggest more satisfying category exposure compared to the holdout set, while higher values of TEI@$k$ are indicative of enhanced exposure in the long tail of item categories.
-In these regards, GPR4DUR demonstrates considerable effectiveness, consistently performing well across all datasets in most instances.
-This validates its utility in guaranteeing an optimal level of item category exposure.
-A notable example is that GPR4DUR shows the best results in 8 out of 9 TEI@$k$ metrics, indicating its superior capability in providing exposure to niche categories / interests.
-However, we emphasize that all TEI@$k$ values are negative, which suggests that none of the evaluated methods could improve exposure for niche categories relative to the exposure found in users' holdout sets.
-This aligns with the known issue of popularity bias inherent in most recommendation methods, indicating that more work is required on diversification strategies to mitigate such effects.
+For \textit{RQ2}, our objective is to ascertain whether item exposure is suitably balanced.
+We measure this using the Exposure Deviation (ED@$k$) and Tail Exposure Improvement (TEI@$k$) metrics.
+Lower values of ED@$k$ suggest more satisfying category exposure, while higher values of TEI@$k$ are indicative of enhanced exposure in the long tail item categories.
+GPR4DUR is highly effective on these metrics, consistently performing well across all datasets in most cases, and validating its ability to provide an optimal level of category exposure.
+Notably, GPR4DUR achieves the best results in 8 of 9 TEI@$k$ metrics, indicating its superior ability to generate exposure to niche categories/interests.
+We point out, however, that all TEI@$k$ values are negative, which suggests that none of the methods we tested improve exposure for niche categories relative to the exposure in the user holdout sets.
+This is explained by the well-known popularity bias inherent in most recommendation methods, and suggests that further work is required on diversification strategies to mitigate such effects.